valchkou/cassandra-driver-mapping/README.md

    - add/delete/rename primary key columns.
 (C* restriction)
    - change column data type to incompatible one, such as string to number.
 (C* restriction)
    - change property name which is not annotated as @Column.
 This will be understood as a new property.
+   - Table Properties (@TableProperties).
+There is no consistent way to compare with existing properties.

 Alterable
    - add new property.